Ideal operators and higher indescribability: A framework for large cardinal operators

-\begin{remark} Further examples of operators that are both ineffable and always simple have been introduced in \cite{HolyLCOandEE}, namely the $\mathbf T_\omega^\kappa$-Ramsey subset operator $\mathbf T$, and the weakly Ramsey subset operator $\mathcal W$.
-All of our results that follow will apply to these operators as well. \end{remark}
+\begin{remark} Further examples of operators that are both ineffable and always simple have been introduced in \cite[Section 12 and Section 13]{HolyLCOandEE}, including in particular the $\mathbf T_\omega^\kappa$-Ramsey subset operator $\mathbf T$, and the $\mathbf{wf}^\kappa_\omega$-Ramsey subset operator~$\mathbf{wf}$.
+All of our results on ineffable always simple operators that follow will thus apply to these operators as well. \end{remark}

 As a first application, we want to show that Lemma \ref{lemma_complexity} can be extended to work for our framework, and we want to generalize it even further by considering ideals other than the indescribability ideals (which are particular instances of the below by Theorem \ref{theorem_expressing_indescribability}).
 Note that the lemma below does not include the case of applying the ineffability operator to the bounded ideal, which however is already handled as a special case of Lemma \ref{lemma_complexity}.